krishnarb3/raft-consensus/README.md

 ```

 ## Raft vertx implementation
-Implementation of the raft consensus api using vert.x
+Implementation of the raft consensus api using vert.x <br />
-Each verticle can be spawned as a raft node
+Each verticle can be spawned as a raft node <br />
-Cluster management is handled by vert.x
+Cluster management is handled by vert.x <br />

 ### Checkout
 ```bash